SPLUG-GIT/chaeyeon-rhee/README.md

 Take a quick look at Pinpoint with our demo!

 ## PHP, PYTHON
 Pinpoint also supports application written in PHP, Python.
-Check-out our agent repository.<www.naver.com>
+Check-out our agent repository.

+## About Pinpoint

+**Pinpoint** is an APM (Application Performance Management) tool for large-scale distributed systems written in Java / PHP/PYTHON.
+Inspired by [Dapper](https://www.naver.com/), Pinpoint provides a solution to help analyze the overall structure of the system and how components within them are interconnected by tracing transactions across distributed applications.

+You should definitely check **Pinpoint** out If you want to